Charles E. Johnson

 Marcelle is working with AES Scientific Advisory Board Member, Dr. Carlton Erickson on the second edition of his book The Science of Addiction: From Neurobiology to Treatment, to be published in March 2018.
 Marcelle has a B.A. in English and a B.A. in Media Studies from the University of California, Berkeley.

 Daniel Dadoun joined the Addiction Education Society (AES) as Executive Director on January 2014.
 Prior to joining AES, Dadoun served as the Executive Director for the Mid-Peninsula Boys & Girls Club for 17 years in San Mateo and Daly City serving over 1,400 children in three clubhouses with an annual multi-million dollar budget and over 24 staff.
 The organization has evolved from an after-school program to a year-round learning centers partnering with school district officials, teachers and parents to enhance our members academic success and readiness for high school, college and careers.

 Daniel has graduated from the University of San Francisco with a non-profit Management Executive Director certificate degree.
 Daniel is currently on the board of directors of the American Youth Soccer Association.
-Additional affiliations include: West Valley Flying Club, Soccer Coach and Trainer, Temple Sholom Advisor, Unite to Face Addiction Action Committee Member, Sequoia UHSD Neuroscience of Addiction Collaborative Partner, and Franklin/BIS music percussion volunteer.
+Additional affiliations include: West Valley Flying Club, Soccer Coach and Trainer, Temple Sholom Advisor, Unite to Face Addiction Action Committee Member, Sequoia UHSD Neuroscience of Addiction Collaborative Partner, and Mills High School Music Arts Group Board President.